MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/index.md

 ## -description

-This header is used by backup.
+This header is used by Backup.
 For more information, see:

 - [Backup](../_backup/index.md)